Three-page PDF featuring cross-curricular KS2 activity ideas

 Years 3-6

-Across its pages walk more than 30 species of animals and birds, each dressed in distinctive items of clothing and standing upright.
-Children are cared for by adults who cannot be their parents, and a sense of mutual attention and support is obvious.
-Every traveller is portrayed with dignity and respect.
+Across the pages of Migrants by Issa Watanabe walk more than 30 species of animals and birds, each dressed in distinctive items of clothing and standing upright.

 In Migrants, Peruvian artist Issa Watanabe addresses troubling contemporary issues by placing them somewhere timeless, far beyond our world.
 There’s a sense of dreamlike dislocation about these spreads.